loopbackio/loopback-next/_SPIKE_.md

 - Spike: create a template implementation of index & constraint migration in `Connector` and `SqlConnector`, this will be a pre-requisite for later work in connectors.
+- Update `examples/todo-list` to define FK and UNIQUE constraints
+- Update CLI templates for relations to define the constraints too

 ## Detailed description of the current syntax